• Ways to Cultivate MIndfulness

 Tool #9: Compassion

-Honestly, I don’t think most people lack compassion.
 Humans are innately compassionate beings.
 We’re compassionate toward our loved ones and our pets.
 We’re compassionate toward other suffering beings.
 We’re compassionate toward this earth.

 But when was the last time you were compassionate with yourself?

-Finding the grace to be compassionate with myself has been one of my longest and bumpiest journeys.
+Finding the grace to be compassionate with myself has been one of my longest and most difficult journeys.
 When I first learned about the Law of Attraction, I focused on perfecting all the tools I had learned about.
 I visualized.
 I cultivated a positive mindset.
 I made sure I had good thoughts and felt good feelings so all that positivity would come back to me.
 I was certain I was going to be an A+ student.

 So what happened when I had a bad day or when a negative thought (or a stream of negativity) overtook my brain?